moby/moby/docs/sources/reference/commandline/cli.md

 > If you do not provide a `hard limit`, the `soft limit` will be used for both values.
 If no `ulimits` are set, they will be inherited from the default `ulimits` set on the daemon.
+> `as` option is disabled for now.
+In other words, the following script is not supported:
+>   `$docker run -it --ulimit as=1024 fedora /bin/bash`

 ## save